david-pfx/AmzPlayer/ReadMe.md

 Zillions was released as a Windows program around 20 years ago.
 This is a re-release of the original Zillions with a modern player built on the Unity platform.
 It comes with the same standard library of 48 games and many variations.

 This is an alpha release, with some changes and limitations.
+Most recent first.

+## Release 3.0-21g30
+- fixes a problem with dependencies on .netcore 5.0 and C runtime v142, by including them in the release
+- adds move animation and sound (first iteration, needs work).

+## Release 3.0-21g12
 - there is no move animation or sound (to be done)
 - no developer features (authoring mode, etc)
+- no support for saved games (to be done)
+- no specific support for user-defined games; for now, you can load your own games by editing or replacing the select.zrf file.
 - music files are in OGG format (MIDI not supported)
+- sound files are in WAV format, but some sounds will not play because they are in a format that Unity does not accept
 - image files are in either BMP or PNG
-- some upgrades to the ZRF format, which may introduce breaking changes (go-moku.zrf fails)
+- Zillons 3.0 introduced some new features to the ZRF format, which may introduce breaking changes (go-moku.zrf fails).
-- support for user-defined games and saved games is not yet implemented.

 # Licensing